-The ALMA Ambassador Program provides training (and up to a \$10,000 research or travel grant) to early career researchers (including graduate students and postdocs) interested in expanding their ALMA/interferometry expertise and sharing that knowledge with their home institutions through the organization community workshops.
-Since Cycle 5, each year the NAASC sponsors a group of selected Ambassadors to travel to Charlottesville, Virginia, to receive in-depth training in topics related to ALMA proposal writing (including interferometry basics, ALMA science capabilities, recent ALMA headlines, and use of the Observing Tool), ALMA data processing (including imaging, self-calibration, NRAO's Science Ready Data Products, and CARTA visualization), as well as guidance with speaking on these topics.
-The Ambassadors then return to their home institutions or an agreed upon location to host 1-2 day proposal preparation workshops in advance of the ALMA proposal deadline and, since Cycle 9, 1-2 day data processing workshops later in the year.
-More information on the ALMA Ambassadors program, including upcoming deadlines, can be found here: https://science.nrao.edu/facilities/alma/ambassadors-program.
+The ALMA Ambassador Program provides training and a research or travel grant to early career researchers (including graduate students and postdocs) interested in expanding their ALMA/interferometry expertise and sharing that knowledge with their home institutions through the organization community workshops.
+Each year the NAASC sponsors a group of selected Ambassadors to travel to Charlottesville, Virginia, to receive indepth training in topics related to ALMA proposal writing (including interferometry basics, ALMA science capabilities, recent ALMA headlines, and use of the ALMA OT), ALMA data processing (including imaging, selfcalibration, NRAO's Science Ready Data Products, and CARTA visualization), as well as guidance with speaking on these topics.
+The Ambassadors then return to their home institutions or an agreed upon location to host 1-2 day proposal preparation workshops in advance of the ALMA proposal deadline and 1-2 day data processing workshops later in the year.
+More information on the ALMA Ambassadors program, including announcements for calls for applications, can be found at: https://science.nrao.edu/facilities/alma/ ambassadors-program.